-As winter weather approaches, here’s another wonderful thing about the Lone Star State’s capital city: Most of Austin’s attractions are just as wonderful in the winter as they are during the more popular spring, summer, and fall seasons -- only with fewer people, milder temperatures, and lower prices.
+As winter weather approaches, here’s another wonderful thing about the Lone Star State’s capital city: Most of Austin’s attractions are just as great in the winter as they are during the more popular spring, summer, and fall seasons — only with fewer people, milder temperatures, and lower prices.
 Add in the warm glow of the holidays, and a wintertime visit to Austin is sounding pretty amazing.

 Although Austin’s weather can get hot and steamy from May through September, the winter months are all but guaranteed to be mild.
 But that doesn’t mean cold: Austin’s average high temperatures in December are in the mid-60s.